Menu

 Healthy credit score

-If you have a limited credit history or a low credit score, you should consider getting a credit builder loan well before you want to apply for a traditional loan since it can take a minimum of six to 12 months to see a change in your credit score.
-A credit builder loan can help you qualify for better rates and terms if you plan to apply for a mortgage, car loan, or another type of loan.
+If you have a limited credit history or a low credit score, you should consider getting a credit builder loan well before you want to apply for a traditional loan, since it can take a minimum of six to 12 months to see a change in your credit score.
+By establishing a history of on-time payments, a credit builder loan can help you qualify for better rates and terms if you plan to apply for a mortgage, car loan or another type of loan.

 What are the Drawbacks of Obtaining a Credit Builder Loan?

-Credit builder loans are helpful tools, but they do have some drawbacks you should be aware of.
+Like most financial products, credit builder loans come with benefits and drawbacks.
 One disadvantage of obtaining a credit builder loan is that you will not have access to the funds until you have made all the payments.
 Additionally, some credit builder loans may come with high interest rates or fees, making them more expensive than other types of loans.
 Finally, if you miss a payment or default on the loan, it can negatively impact your credit score.

 Are There Any Other Options for Improving My Credit Score?

 Another option is to become an authorized user on someone else's credit card.
-This can allow you to benefit from their positive payment history and improve your credit score.
+This can allow you to benefit from the primary cardholder's positive payment history and improve your credit score.
 Whatever you choose, make sure you make on-time payments and keep your debt-to-credit ratio low.

 What is a Good Credit Score in Canada?

 In Canada, credit scores range from 300 to 900.
-While lenders might have different requirements, most consider a good credit score to be 660 or higher.
-This score demonstrates that you have a positive credit history and are a low-risk borrower, making getting loans and credit products easier.
+While lenders might have different requirements, most consider a good credit score to be 660 or higher, which aligns with Equifax's credit score bands.
+This score demonstrates that you have a positive credit history and are a low-risk borrower, making it easier to qualify for loans and credit products.

 What Credit Score is Needed to Obtain a Mortgage?